What Is 30k In Miles

 30,000 Miles: A Crucial Maintenance Checkpoint

 Reaching 30,000 miles is a significant threshold in a vehicle's life.
-It's often considered a point where several key maintenance tasks should be performed to ensure your car continues to function reliably and safely.
+That said, it's often considered a point where several key maintenance tasks should be performed to ensure your car continues to function reliably and safely.
 This isn't just about preventing major repairs; it's about proactive care that extends the lifespan of your vehicle and maximizes its performance.
 Think of it as a crucial health check-up for your car.

 Recommended Maintenance at 30,000 Miles